This is the second online Mini Series I have done, and I have found both so convenient and flexible as they allow me to work around my small children.

 - Superb value for money - you learn without travelling or paying for accommodation, childcare or petcare

-- Watch the live meetings OR the recordings on your mobile, PC or tablet
+- Watch the recordings on your mobile, PC or tablet

 - Self-assessment quiz to ‘release’ your 8 hours CPD certification